itsluke/littlesparky/readme.md

-Toggle spark digitalpins with web interface
+Toggle digital pins via web interface
 ============

 A quick and dirty sinatra wrapper to interact with the spark cores digital pins via the Tinker API.